rkt/rkt/Documentation/networking.md

 #### bridge

-Like the ptp type, `bridge` will also create a veth pair and place one end into the pod.
+Like the ptp type, `bridge` will create a veth pair and attach one end to the pod.
 However the host end of the veth will be plugged into a linux-bridge.
 The configuration file specifies the bridge name and if the bridge does not exist, it will be created.
-The bridge can optionally be setup to act as the gateway for the network.
+The bridge can optionally be configured to act as the gateway for the network.

 `bridge` specific configuration fields are: